claudia-pacheco/perfumes-frontend/README.md

 <img width="1000" alt="Screenshot 2022-05-04 at 13 24 38" src="https://user-images.githubusercontent.com/94257616/173052412-15ab1b7d-19ca-4fc7-b1aa-981309f2f4ee.png">

-This really helped putting into perspective what models I would really need for the app and their one-to-one, many-to-one or many-to-many relationships.
+This really helped put into perspective what models I would really need for the app and their one-to-one, many-to-one or many-to-many relationships.
 Although I stayed on track for most of it, I discarded the notes model as it didn't really need to be separate - I just put it down as a part of the Fragrance model.
 I also did not include the comments, should I have had more time this is something I would have liked to implement.

-In terms of wwireframing, I used excalidraw to visualise what my App would roughly look like.
+In terms of wireframing, I used Excalidraw to visualise what my app would roughly look like.

 <img src="https://user-images.githubusercontent.com/94257616/173053525-d5276e47-876e-4a04-bede-bc1fb4011dd4.png" width="700">

 Planning didn't take that long, however the original idea I had in mind was for the app to be a perfume gallery where fragrances are displayed.
 As I was doing the models relationships and wireframing, I realised I didn't really have any functionality between them.
-Therefore, I had to slightly adjust to concept and allow users to create their own scents too.
+Therefore, I had to slightly adjust the concept and allow users to create their own scents too.
 This way I would be able to explore relationships between at least 2 models.

 ### Development

 #### Backend

 Compared to my previous project, using Django framework for the backend was quite challenging.
 It definitely has a higher complexity and I did struggle at times.
-I spent 90% of the profect time on my Backend as I kept on having challenges.
+I spent 90% of the project time on my Backend as I kept on having challenges.
 I finally implemented basic permissions and authorisation for instance, to check whether the user logged in is the creator of that specific fragrance in order to amend it.

 This was done by implementing a ```creator foreign key``` to the ```Perfume model```.